martingabelmann/awesome/README.md

                         end
 end),
 ```
-Now the wallpaper will change every time you swich the tag.
+Now the wallpaper will change every time you swich the tag, which will look like every tag has its own (random) wallpaper.

-#Weather Widget
+##Weather Widget
 Im using the [ansiweather-git](https://github.com/fcambus/ansiweat) package from [archlinux  aur](https://aur.archlinux.org/packages/ansiweather-git/) to grep weather informations from the cli.

 Just place the `weatherwidget` in your layout where you want.